The Ballad of Ira Hayes: Recordings

 The song has been recorded many times.
 The most popular version is by Johnny Cash, which he recorded for the Bitter Tears concept album (containing mostly La Farge compositions) and reached number three on the Billboard Country Singles chart in 1964.
 Patrick Sky covered it on his self-titled 1965 debut album (and later for a 1985 album).
 Hamilton Camp included the song on his 1969 album, Welcome to Hamilton Camp.

 Pete Seeger covered the song on his 1963 album Broadside Ballads Volume 2.

-Patrick Sky covered the song on his eponymous 1965 debut album.

 Townes Van Zandt covered this song at Carnegie Hall in 1969, during a rare television appearance, and at The Whole Coffeehouse, University of Minnesota Campus, November 9, 1973.

 Smiley Bates covered the song on his 1971 album Songs of Life.

 Bob Dylan followed suit by covering the song during his sessions for Self Portrait (released in 1970), though his version did not see release until Columbia used it as part of the Dylan album of 1973.
 On November 16, 1975, Dylan performed the song live at the Tuscarora Reservation, and this rendition appears on the 2019 box set The Rolling Thunder Revue: The 1975 Live Recordings and in the 2019 film Rolling Thunder Revue: A Bob Dylan Story by Martin Scorsese.

+Czech country group Zelenáči (also known as Greenhorns) covered the song on their 1974 album “Písně větru z hor”.
+The Czech title is a direct translation of the English title, “Balada o Ira Hayesovi”.

 Kinky Friedman did a cover of the song on his 1976 record Lasso from El Paso.

 The song was also covered by Hazel Dickens on her 1983 bluegrass album From the Sweat of my Brow.

 Kris Kristofferson sings the song on a tribute remake of Bitter Tears, released in 2014.